Stability of Rellich-Sobolev type inequality involving Hardy term for bi-Laplacian: Introduction

-In present paper, we are mainly concerned about the stability of inequality \eqref{RSi}, that is, we will give its remainder term in appropriate space which extends the work of Lu and Wei \cite{LW00} to Hardy-Rellich case.
+In the present paper, we are mainly concerned about the stability of inequality \eqref{RSi}, that is, we will give its remainder term in an appropriate space which extends the work of Lu and Wei \cite{LW00} to the Hardy-Rellich case.

 Define